agopinath/ucla-cell-code/README_FOR_LATEST_CHANGES.txt

 	6) Cleanup - cleans the image and processes it
 	7) ...
-	8) Set up frame viewer - if debug flag is set, it shows you the processed images. if the writemovie flag is set, it also writes the processed images to a movie on disk
+	8) Set up frame viewer - if debug flag is set, it shows you the processed images. if the writemovie flag is set, it also writes the processed images to a movie on disk. etc.

 Make waypoints:
 - mainly experimental changes, feel free to make any changes to this